amitjslearn/wordipy/README.md

 # **wordipy**
-wordipy is dummy  package which can be used to get abbrevations, tupled things, amounts written in letter to numbers.
+wordipy is dummy  package which can be used in NLP related applications for example to get abbrevations, tupled things, amounts written in letter to numbers.

 ## Dependencies